5 Common Myths About Go-Karting

 Oh boy…Whole different level.

-The truth: Racing karts are FAST.
+Racing karts are FAST.
 Shifters can hit 170+ km/h on a long straight.
 Even mini karts for kids can do 115–120 km/h on the long tracks.
 And when you’re just a few centimeters off the ground, it feels like double than that.

 Some superkarts even race on F1 tracks and hit over 220 km/h.
-Crazy ones, though I’ love to try one day!
+Crazy ones, though I love to try one day!

 So no, karts aren’t slow at all — they’re just underrated.